raetha/wyzesense2mqtt/readme.md

 'FFFFFFFF':
   class: alarm_control_panel
   pin: '0000'
+  expose_pin: false
   arm_required: true
   disarm_required: true
   invert_state: false
   name: Front Door Keypad
 ```

 - `pin` must be a string (surrounded by single or double quotes) of digits, but can be any length.
-Setting this to `"REMOTE_CODE"` will allow Home Assistant (when configured for discovery) to accept any PIN.
+Can also be a list of PIN strings, which will be validated against.
+- `expose_pin` can be either `true` or `false`.
+If `true`, a `sensor` entity will be exposed to MQTT discovery which contains the most recent PIN entered.
+The same PIN will also be saved in the MQTT broker.
-- `arm_required` can be either `true` or `false`, and determines whether a pin is required to have been entered to arm the keypad
+- `arm_required` can be either `true` or `false`, and determines whether a pin is required to have been entered to arm the keypad.
-- `disarm_required` can be either `true` or `false`, and determines whether a pin is required to have been entered to disarm the keypad
+- `disarm_required` can be either `true` or `false`, and determines whether a pin is required to have been entered to disarm the keypad.
-- `invert_state` can be either `true` or `false`, and affects the motion sensor of the keypad, similarly to other supported sensors
+- `invert_state` can be either `true` or `false`, and affects the motion sensor of the keypad, similarly to other supported sensors.